 - supporting national leishmaniasis control programmes;

-- raising awareness and advocacy on the global burden of leishmaniasis, and promotes equitable access to health services for disease prevention and case management;
+- raising awareness and advocacy on the global burden of leishmaniasis, and promoting equitable access to health services for disease prevention and case management;

 - developing evidence-based policy guidelines, strategies and standards for leishmaniasis prevention and control, and monitors their implementation;